dotnet/docs-maui/docs/fundamentals/attached-properties.md

 </Style>
 ```

-The `Style` can be applied to a <xref:Microsoft.Maui.Controls.Label> by setting its `Style` property to the `Style` instance using the `StaticResource` markup extension, as demonstrated in the following code example:
+The <xref:Microsoft.Maui.Controls.Style> can be applied to a <xref:Microsoft.Maui.Controls.Label> by setting its <xref:Microsoft.Maui.Controls.Style> property to the <xref:Microsoft.Maui.Controls.Style> instance using the `StaticResource` markup extension, as demonstrated in the following code example:

 ```xaml
 <Label Text="Label with shadow" Style="{StaticResource ShadowStyle}" />